Fundamentalist Christians form the conservative wing of

-of homosexual behaviors, by men or women, using inclusive terms such as "sodomite" or "homosexual" to refer to both men and women.
+of homosexual behaviors, by men or women, using inclusive terms such as "sodomite" or "homosexual" to refer to both men and women, lesbians, gays, and bisexuals.

 God destroyed Sodom and Gomorrah because of the same-gender sexual activity by the cities' inhabitants.
 All the men in the town wanted to have sex with

 There are no loving, committed, consensual homosexual relationships described in the

 Same-sex practices are uniquely offensive to

 God.
-After all, the only time that God destroyed a city was Sodom because of male citizens' homosexual sin.
-Homosexual behavior is one of a small group of behaviors that will prevent a person from attaining salvation and going to heaven.
-The King James Version of the Bible translates 1 Corinthians 6:9-10 "...neither...effeminate, nor abusers of themselves with
+After all, the only time that God destroyed an entire city was at Sodom because of male citizens' homosexual sin.
+Homosexual behavior is one of a small group of behaviors that will automatically prevent a person from attaining salvation and going to heaven.
+The King James Version of the Bible translates 1 Corinthians 6:9-10

+"...neither...effeminate, nor abusers of themselves with